 CPIT's Food and Hospitality facilities are located at our Madras Street Campus in Christchurch.

-Choose from qualifications in chef training, bakery, hospitality management, restaurant wine and bar, and travel.
-You can also train for the Licence Controller's Qualification (LCQ) or study short courses in Bar Service Essentials, Cocktail Mixology and Barista Essentials.
+Choose from qualifications in chef training, bakery, hospitality management, cafe bar service, and travel.
+You can also train for the Licence Controller's Qualification (LCQ) or study short courses in Bar Service Essentials, Cocktail Mixology and Barista Essentials .

 Facilities and resources